REBELinBLUE/kube-guide/1-intro.md

 *Kubelet* also deals with mounting *ConfigMap* & *Secrets* into containers, along with providing them as environment variables; finally it is also responsible for mounting *Persistent Volumes* and performs the *Liveness Probe* and *Readiness Probe* for keeping the health of the *Pod* in check.

-#### Kube Proxy
+#### Kube-proxy

-Despite the name, *Kube Proxy* is not actually a proxy (it was in early versions of Kubernetes and the name stuck).
-It is responsbile for ensuring traffic is routed corretly to *Pods*, to do this it makes heavy use of *iptables*; it updates the rules when new *Pods* are created so that traffic is routed correctly as well as deals with DNS for pointing *Services* to *Endpoints*, either locally or on another *Node* and manages port allocation for *NodePorts*.
+Despite the name, *Kube-proxy* does not normally act as an actual proxy.
+It is responsible for ensuring traffic is routed correctly to *Pods*, to do this it makes heavy use of *iptables*; it updates the rules when new *Pods* are created so that traffic is routed correctly as well as deals with DNS for pointing *Services* to *Endpoints*, either locally or on another *Node* and manages port allocation for *NodePorts*.
+If your operating system doesn't have a packet filtering layer such as iptables then *Kube-proxy* will act as a proxy and forward the requests itself, although this is not the recommended mode of operation.

+### Addons

+Although that is everything which is needed to run a cluster, there are a few optional addons which are typically installed, although none of these are strictly required for the cluster to function the first 2 at least are recommended if you want a functioning *Pod* network.
+They all run as *Pods* on the cluster.

+A brief overview is provided below, some of these will be discussed in more detail in a later section.

 #### Container Network Interface

-Although not part of Kubernetes, you are expected to provide a CNI so that *Pods* are addressable; without a CNI, none of the network functionality works so Kubernetes would only be useful for running *Jobs* and even then not if the *Pod* needed any network access.
+You are expected to provide a CNI so that *Pods* are addressable; without a CNI, none of the network functionality works so Kubernetes would only be useful for running *Jobs* and even then not if the *Pod* needed any network access.
 Kubernetes does not come with a CNI included as there are many available implementations available such as [WeaveNet](https://www.weave.works/oss/net/), [Flannel](https://github.com/coreos/flannel) and [Calico](https://github.com/projectcalico/cni-plugin) due to the [CNI being an open standard](https://github.com/containernetworking/cni).

-The CNI does not need to be an installed as a process on the host, instead it is typically installed as a *DaemonSet* (more on those later) on the cluster itself; it creates an overlay network, which is a virtual network, so that *Pods* are able to communicate regardless of the underlying network infrastructure.
+It is typically installed as a *DaemonSet* (more on those later) on the cluster itself but with privileged access to the host system; it creates an overlay network, which is a virtual network, so that *Pods* are able to communicate regardless of the underlying network infrastructure.

 Commonly, Flannel and Calico are used together, this configuration is known as [Canal](https://docs.projectcalico.org/latest/getting-started/kubernetes/installation/flannel); in this configuration, Flannel is responsible for the overlay network while Calico is responsible for enforcing the *NetworkPolicy* (like *Ingress*, it is another resource which Kubernetes defines but does not provide an implementation of out of the box).

+#### DNS

+The cluster should have a DNS server installed, this will allow *Services* and *Pods* to be addressable by their name.
+This is independent from the system DNS, most clusters use [CoreDNS](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#coredns).

+#### Ingress Controller

+We previously mentioned that Kubernetes does not include an implementation of the *Ingress Controller*, there are many options available, you can even install multiple implementations.
+Whether you install one, and which you install, will depend upon your requirements.
+Popular implementations include [Traefik](https://containo.us/traefik/) and [NGINX Ingress](https://github.com/kubernetes/ingress-nginx).

+#### UI

+[Kubernetes Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) is a web application which allows users to manage the cluster from their browser.

+#### Logging

+The cluster will probably need a method of aggregating and persisting all the logs in a central location as logs do not persist when a container crashes or a *Pod* is destroyed.
+There are several available solutions such as [fluentd](https://www.fluentd.org) with [ELK stack](https://www.elastic.co/what-is/elk-stack), or [Grafana Loki](https://github.com/grafana/loki).

+#### Monitoring

+You will also probably want to monitor the cluster to be able to detect performance issues and react to them.
+[Metrics Server](https://github.com/kubernetes-sigs/metrics-server) is used to monitor the resource usage and can be used by the *HorizontalPodAutoscalers*.
+Alongside the Metrics Server, you will typically install [Prometheus](https://prometheus.io) as a full metrics system, many applications natively expose metrics to Prometheus and there are many "exporters" available to adapt different metrics data sources to the Prometheus format.